obreitwi/asfa/README.md

 ## Usage

-Note: All commands can actually be abbreviated:
+Note: All commands can be abbreviated:
 * `p` for `push`
 * `l` for `list`
 * `c` for `clean`